Encore Fellows Program

 1. How many Encore Fellows are working in Sacramento/Sierra Region?
 When do they start?

-In 2012, the American Leadership Forum – Mountain Valley Chapter matched five professionals with nonprofits.
-Participating nonprofits include: Center for Fathers and Families, El Dorado Community Foundation, Foothills Habitat for Humanity, Mission Focused Solutions and Sierra Business Council.
+To date, the American Leadership Forum – Mountain Valley Chapter has matched over 20 professionals with nonprofits.
+Participating nonprofits include: Center for Fathers and Families, Sacramento Food Bank & Family Services, Foothills Habitat for Humanity, Mission Focused Solutions, Sierra Business Council, etc.

 2. How are Encore Fellows Selected?